kubernetes/kubernetes/CONTRIBUTING.md

+# Contributing guidelines

+## Filing issues

+If you have a question about Kubernetes or have a problem using Kubernetes, before filing an issue, please read the [troubleshooting guide](docs/troubleshooting.md).

-# How to become a contributor and submit your own code
+## How to become a contributor and submit your own code

-## Contributor License Agreements
+### Contributor License Agreements

 We'd love to accept your patches!
 Before we can take them, we have to jump a couple of legal hurdles.